 The subsidiaries of New Oriental China, which were registered as private schools (the "school-subsidiaries"), are subject to income taxes determined in accordance with The Law for Promoting Private Education (2003) where those school-subsidiaries registered as private schools not requiring reasonable returns (similar to a not-for-profit entity) are treated as public schools and are generally not subject to enterprise income taxes.
 Such tax treatments on certain school-subsidiaries agreed by the local governmental authorities are subject to review and may be adjusted or revoked at any time in the future.
 School-subsidiaries that were registered as requiring reasonable returns (similar to a for-profit entity) are subject to enterprise income taxes but may be eligible for preferential tax treatment to be determined by the relevant taxing authorities.
-In certain cities, schools that were registered as requiring reasonable returns are subject to a 33% standard enterprise income tax, while in other cities, similar schools are subject to a 1.5% to 3.3% tax on gross receipts in lieu of the 33% standard enterprise income tax or exempted from the enterprise income tax.
+In certain cities, schools that were registered as requiring reasonable returns (similar schools are subject to a 1.5% to 3.3% tax on gross receipts in lieu of the 33% standard enterprise income tax.
 The subsidiaries of New Oriental China other than its school-subsidiaries are subjected the 33% standard enterprise income tax.

 New Oriental China and the three wholly-owned subsidiaries of the Company in the PRC have each been certified as "new or high-technology enterprise" located in a high-tech zone in Beijing.
 As a result, each of them is entitled to a three-year exemption from enterprise income tax beginning from its first year of operation, a 7.5% enterprise income tax rate for another three years followed by a 15% tax rate so long as it continues to qualify as a "new or high-technology enterprise."
 New Oriental China was exempted from enterprise income tax in 2002 to 2004 and was subject to a 7.5% enterprise income tax from 2005 to 2007, and will be subject to a 15% enterprise income tax after 2007 as long as it continues to qualify as a "new or high-technology enterprise."
-Each of the three wholly owned PRC subsidiaries of the Company was established in 2005 and was exempted from enterprise income tax from 2005 to 2007, followed by a 7.5% enterprise income tax from 2008 to 2010 and an 15% enterprise income tax thereafter as long as it continues to qualify as a "new or high-technology enterprise."
+Each of the three wholly owned PRC subsidiaries of the Company was established in 2005 and was exempted from enterprise income tax from 2008 to 2007, followed by a 7.5% enterprise income tax from 2008 to 2010 and an 15% enterprise income tax thereafter as long as it continues to qualify as a "new or high-technology enterprise."